 Healthcare organizations need to continually inform both staff and patients about best practices for cyber security and the need for vigilance regarding compromises.
 Even basics, such as keeping staff up-to-date on the latest phishing scams and malware, regularly implementing a secure password change and installing antivirus software on all systems, can help healthcare providers ensure a secure and confidential environment for all concerned.

-ADT Canada, the nation’s leader in security systems, wants your organization to stay safe in every way.
-For information about alarm and video monitoring systems for your organization, call 888.ADT.ASAP today.
+TELUS Secure Business, the nation’s leader in security systems, wants your organization to stay safe in every way.
+For information about alarm and video monitoring systems for your organization, call 855.958.8181 today.

 Canadian Health Information Management Association Code of Ethics